-We finally check that this ghost charge associated with a genus $g$ Riemann surface and $n$ punctures is consistent with the sewing rules.
-In fact, if we take two states $P\in{\cal P}(g_{1},n_{1})$ and $Q\in{\cal P}(g_{2},n_{2})$ taking into account that the sewing state does not carry ghost charge at all, the ghost charge associated with $P_{i}\infty_{j}Q$ will be equal to
+As a final check, we make sure that the ghost charge associated with a genus $g$ Riemann surface and $n$ punctures is consistent with the sewing rules.
+In fact, taking two states $P\in{\cal P}(g_{1},n_{1})$ and $Q\in{\cal P}(g_{2},n_{2})$ and keeping in mind that the sewing state carry no ghost charge at all, we find the ghost charge associated with $P_{i}\infty_{j}Q$

-consistent with the sewing prescription.
-It is also possible to apply the previous formalism to the commuting ghosts appearing in the quantization of superstrings (see \cite{LAG-Gomez-Nelson-Sierra-Vafa} and references therein).
+which is consistent with the sewing prescription.
+Incidentally, the previous formalism can be also applied to the commuting ghosts emerging in the quantization of superstrings (see ref.~\cite{LAG-Gomez-Nelson-Sierra-Vafa} and references therein).

-Now we apply the operator formalism to the bosonic string.
-In this case we have to consider $26$ bosons together with the ghost system, in such a way that the total central charge (matter+ghost) is equal to zero.
-This condition guarantees that energy-momentum tensor acts without a central extension.
-If $v_{1}$, $v_{2}$ are two vector fields in the neighborhood of a point $P$ we have
+\paragraph{The bosonic string.} As a final application of the operator formalism, we look into the bosonic string.
+In this case we have a system of~$26$ bosons and a~$b$-$c$ ghost system, such that the total central charge (matter+ghost) is equal to zero.
+This condition guarantees that the energy-momentum tensor acts without a central extension, so given two vectors~$v_{1}\equiv v_{1}(z)\partial$ and~$v_{2}\equiv v_{2}(z)\partial$ in the neighborhood of a point~$P$ we have

-where $[v_{1},v_{2}]$ is the commutator of the two vector fields.
-In the free bosonic string we work with $26$th tensor products of the one boson Hilbert space described above, times the space of the ghost system.
-In the combined matter+ghosts Hilbert space we are given a ray by the operator formalism for any point in ${\cal P}(g,n)$.
-Next we have to worry about the relative normalization of the ray for different points in ${\cal P}(g,n)$.
-Since infinitesimal motions in ${\cal P}(g,n)$ are generated by $T(v)$, and for the total system $c=0$, there is no normalization ambiguity between the normalization at different points as long as we can make the comparision along contractible paths.
-We may encounter problems only along non-trivial elements of $H_{1}[{\cal P}(g,n)]$.
-However, Harer's theorem \cite{Harer} guarrantees that this group vanishes for $g>2$.
-In this case, the state $|\phi\rangle$ associated to the bosonic string is globally well defined and free of normalization ambiguities.
-For $g\leq 2$ one can reach the same conclusion using sewing.
+where $[v_{1},v_{2}]$ is the Lie bracket of the two vector fields,~$T(v)$ is defined in eq.~\eqref{eq:T(v)_definition}, and the identity follows from the OPE in eq.~\eqref{eq:TTOPE} with~$c=0$.
+Thus, the Hilbert space of the free bosonic string is constructed by taking the tensor product of 26 copies of the Hilbert space of the free boson described above together with the one of the ghost system, so any point in~${\cal P}(g,n)$ is represented by a ray in the combined matter+ghosts Hilbert space.
+We need to worry, however, about the relative normalization of these rays.
+Since infinitesimal motions in~${\cal P}(g,n)$ are generated by~$T(v)$, and for the total system~$c=0$, no normalization ambiguity arises at different points as long as we can compare rays by translating them along contractible paths.
+Problems may only arise along non-trivial elements of~$H_{1}[{\cal P}(g,n)]$.
+Luckily, Harer's theorem \cite{Harer} guarantees that this group vanishes for~$g>2$ and state~$|\phi\rangle$ is globally well defined and free of normalization ambiguities.
+For $g\leq 2$, on the other hand, one can reach the same conclusion using sewing.